svalinn/ALARA/doc/introtext.rst

 =============

- The primary purpose of ALARA is to calculate the induced activation caused by neutron irradiation throughout a nuclear system (including fission reactors, fusion reactors, and accelerators).
+ The primary purpose of ALARA is to calculate the induced activation :doc:`[G] <glossarytext.rst>` caused by neutron irradiation :doc:`[G] <glossarytext.rst>` throughout a nuclear system (including fission reactors, fusion reactors, and accelerators).
 The usage of ALARA is fairly straightforward, requiring little knowledge of the code's inner workings.
-This Users' Guide, however does assume that the reader is familiar with the basic problem of induced activation.
+ This Users' Guide, however does assume that the reader is familiar with the basic problem of induced activation :doc:`[G] <glossarytext.rst>`.
 Background on induced activation, and details on ALARA's can be found in [ref.
 1].
 This reference will also help ensure that ALARA is well-suited to the problems that you are trying to solve.

- This Users' Guide will describe the command-line options of ALARA, input file structure and the basic support files necessary to run ALARA.
+ This Users' Guide will describe the command-line options of ALARA, input file :doc:`[G] <glossarytext.rst>` structure and the basic support files necessary to run ALARA.

 FEATURES:
 =========